Peoples State Forest

 Open-air picnic shelter rentals

-- 30 x 60-foot picnic shelter: Partially open space for 100 people, 10 picnic tables, one large, working fireplace, and access to nearby restrooms and parking.
-No electricity or running water.
+- Space for 100 people, 10 picnic tables, one large working fireplace (may not be used for cooking), and access to nearby restrooms and parking

 - Online: Visit Reserve America